takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 showGround = true
 ```

-Disable this option to constrain the camera’s ray above the horizon, effectively hiding the virtual ground.
+Disable this option to constrain the camera's ray above the horizon, effectively hiding the virtual ground.

 ## AtmosphereLight

 Represents direct and indirect sunlight.
 The lighting is correct at large scale regardless of the materials used on surfaces, unlike `SunDirectionalLight` and `SkyLightProbe` in the previous implementation.

-Add it along with [`AtmosphereLightNode`](#atmospherelightnode) to the renderer’s node library before use:
+Add it along with [`AtmosphereLightNode`](#atmospherelightnode) to the renderer's node library before use:

 ```ts
 import {